Rsemane/ESXI-on-Azure-VM/Deployment.md

 ## Step 5: Creating ESXI VM on the Hyper-V
 **Prerequisite:** Download Custom ESXi ISO image from resources.
-In this Image you have the net-tulip driver that works with hyper-V. The Image is done by ESXI Customizer tool by Alex Lopez.
+In this Image you have the net-tulip driver that works with hyper-V. The Image is done with ESXI Customizer tool by Alex Lopez.
 1. Open Hyper-V manager, click Action > New > Virtual Machine.
 ![CreatingVM](images/Creating-ESXI-VM-1.png)